 How We Can Help

-Lecker & Associates exclusively represent employees of Ontario.
+Lecker & Associates aggressively represent employees of Ontario.
 For over 35 years, wrongful dismissal cases have been the cornerstone of our practice.
 We have handled numerous, where employees have been permanently let go, under the guise of a temporary layoff, with inadequate termination pay.
 This is an area of employment law we understand particularly well.

 Furthermore, our litigation experience with precedent setting cases offers us the confidence to wade into uncharted territory.
 We are not afraid to take on cases, at both provincial and federal levels, to ensure you receive your entitlements.

-If you have been unfairly treated by your employer, we are fierce advocates for employee rights and can can likely help you better than anyone else.
+If you have been unfairly treated by your employer, we are fierce advocates for employee rights and can likely help you better than anyone else.

 Read more about the full range of services we offer.
 Our experience allows us to handle almost any type of case, no matter how difficult.